Why not make your own meal and enjoy the day your way?

 There are lots of reasons to stay at home and cook this Valentine’s Day.
-You can avoid crowded restaurants, make your own ambience, choose your own music and prepare just what you feel like eating.
+You can avoid crowded restaurants, choose your own music and eat whatever you want!
 So let’s get inspired to cook up a storm – home cooked meals are always better anyway.

 Tips and tricks on what to make for Valentine’s Day

-Make his/her favourite food.
+Make their favourite food.
 Don’t stress if your cooking skills don’t stretch to Canard à l'Orange.
-Most of the time a simple dish that’s his/her favourite is going to make more of an impact than something fancy.
-Remember that scene in Ratatouille when the little chef wowed the hardened food critic by cooking a simple peasant meal that brought back memories of his childhood?
+Most of the time a simple favourite is going to make more of an impact than something fancy.
+If you've seen Ratatouille, you'll remember when the little chef wowed the hardened food critic by cooking a simple peasant meal?
 Channel Ratatouille and remember that sometimes simple is best.

 The ingredients you use are the most important part.
 Use fresh and seasonal ingredients for a meal that is sure to be a success.
 Head to the market and pick the best produce on offer.